red-isbe/isbe-contracts/docs/adrs/ADR_009-AccountAbstraction.md

 For the initial version, we will implement a Basic Paymaster that:

-- Sponsors all UserOperations unconditionally.
+- Sponsors all UserOperations that belongs to a whitlisted user.
 - Ensures gas costs are correctly accounted for and deducted from the Paymaster’s deposit held in the EntryPoint.
 - Locks collateral (stake) in the EntryPoint to prevent abuse and ensure Paymaster accountability.